Let's learn the difference between HTML elements, tags, and attributes. We'll also take a look at a very basic HTML document.

 <tag>The opening tag is on the left, closing tag on the right.</tag>

 Attributes describe the tags that they are placed inside of.
 The syntax for attributes is extremely simple.
 A valid attribute is a name-value pair, separated by an equals sign.

-<div class="special">I am a special heading!</h1>
+<div class="special">I am a special heading!</div>

 In this example,